c-hydro/fp-geo-dev/README.md

 A set of tools for generating hmc static data :
 - *gridded* : utilities for generating gridded static maps
+- *point* : utilities for generating point static files
-- *tools*: various utilities for pre-processing and standalone operations
+- *tools*: various utilities for pre-processing and other standalone operations